nickmura/nickmura/README.md

 ### Hello everyone!

-My name is Nick Mura, and I am an aspiring and ambitious software developer from Edmonton, Canada.
+My name is Nick Mura, and I am an aspiring and ambitious fullstack software developer from Edmonton, Canada.
 My interests are developing and scaling projects, cryptography systems, blockchain tech, and jumping head first into new technologies and skillsets.

 - 🔭 My main project I am currently working full time on is **[trxmini.games](http://github.com/nickmura/trxmini.games/)** which is a wagering platform for minigames and eSports titles on TRON and soon to be BTTC.
 Soon, I will be posting articles and blogposts on my site **[nickmura.ca](https://nickmura.ca)**